 2.2.1 The University will post a notice to the Bulletin identifying the most responsive and responsible vendor.
 Awards are not final until all protests are resolved.
 The notice extends the response firm time until the parties sign a contract or determine not to sign a contract.
 If negotiations do not result in an acceptable agreement, the University shall reject the response and may begin negotiations with another vendor.

-2.2.2 Awarded Vendors must at all times, including during any resulting contract, have financial resources sufficient, in the opinion of the University, to ensure performance of the contract.
+2.2.2 Awarded Vendors must, at all times including during any resulting contract, have financial resources sufficient, in the opinion of the University, to ensure performance of the contract.
 Vendor must provide proof upon request.
 The University may require a performance bond if, in the opinion of the University, it will ensure performance of the contract.
 The University may terminate the contract if the Vendor lacks the financial resources to perform under the contract.

 End of Instructions